Metastases to the ovary are relatively common with a documented incidence of 5-30% of all malignant ovarian masses.

 Metastases to the ovary commonly arise from the gastrointestinal tract, breast, lungs and contralateral ovaries.
-Other rare primaries include endometrium, melanoma, pancreas, carcinoid, leukaemia 6, renal cell carcinoma 7, hepatocellular carcinoma 8, and gallbladder carcinoma 9, bladder transitional cell carcinoma 10, neuroblastoma 11, and reticuloendothelial tumors 12.
+Other rare primaries include endometrium, melanoma, pancreas, carcinoid, leukemia 6, renal cell carcinoma 7, hepatocellular carcinoma 8, gallbladder carcinoma 9, bladder transitional cell carcinoma 10, neuroblastoma 11, and reticuloendothelial tumors 12.

-These are mixed echogenicity tumours with vascularity of solid component on Doppler.
+These are mixed echogenicity tumors with vascularity of solid component on Doppler.

 Soft tissue density with areas of cystic necrosis.
 On contrast, solid components demonstrate inhomogeneous enhancement.

 - T1: iso to hypointense with variable enhancement on contrast

 - T2: heterogenous signal of the solid component with hyperintensity of the cystic component